chefgs/awscdk/two-tier-infra-project/AWS-CDK-Best-Practices.md

 Scalability: Facilitates scaling the project.
 As the project grows, more stacks and constructs can be added without cluttering the main entry point.
 Clarity: Improves code readability and organization, making it easier for new developers to understand the project structure.

+It is important to note that, when we run `cdk init app --language typescript`, this command creates the required files and directory scaffolding for developing AWS CDK.

 ### Summary

 - **Separate Git Repositories**: Use separate repositories if you have distinct teams managing network and application components, otherwise use a **monorepo**.
+- Monorepo could be useful for most of the projects.

   - **Network Repo**: Contains VPC, subnets, route tables, gateways, and general security groups.
   - **Application Repo**: Contains EC2 instances, RDS instances, S3 buckets, application-specific IAM roles, and application-specific security groups.